metablaster/WindowsFirewallRuleset/README.md

 There are 2 ways to manage your rules:
 1. Using Local Group Policy, this method gives you limited freedom on what you can do whith the rules, such as disabling them or changing some attributes.
 2. Editting Powershell scripts, this method gives you full control, you can improve the rules, add new ones or screw them up.

+# Contribution
+Feel free to contribute new rules, or improvements for existing rules or scripts.
+Just make sure you follow existing code style.